xengineering/archinstall/README.md

 1. Download the Arch Linux .iso file (maybe [here](http://ftp.halifax.rwth-aachen.de/archlinux/iso/latest/)) and verify it.
 2. Write the .iso to an USB stick (maybe with this [tool](https://www.balena.io/etcher/)) and boot the machine from this USB stick.
 3. Download the script with 'curl -L archinstall.xengineering.eu > archinstall.sh'.
-4. Run the script with 'bash archinstall.sh' and follow the instructions.
+4. Edit the 'settings' section with 'nano archinstall.sh' and leave the nano editor.
+5. Run the script with 'bash archinstall.sh'.

 ### Hint for German Users